Identify potential shelter locations

 - Click the ArcGIS tab.

-- In the search bar, type USA Flood Risk (Mature Support) and press Enter.
+- In the search bar, type USA Flood Hazard Areas and press Enter.

-Multiple results include USA Flood Risk (Mature Support) in their names.
+Multiple results include USA Flood Hazard Areas in their names.

 - Point to each result.
-For the USA Flood Risk (Mature Support) result that is a map service published by Esri, click Add.
+For the USA Flood Hazard Areas result that is a feature service published by esri, click Open.

 The result is added to the map.

-This layer is the raster version of United States flood risk data.
-It has a resolution of 30 meters, which means that its data is stored in cells that are 30 meters by 30 meters in dimension.
-This is useful when working on a national scale, but when you're looking at a relatively small area, like Houston, 30 meters can be the difference of an entire building.
+This layer is the vector version of United States flood hazard data.
+The Federal Emergency Management Agency (FEMA) produces Flood Insurance Rate maps and identifies Special Flood Hazard Areas as part of the National Flood Insurance Program's floodplain management.
+Special Flood Hazard Areas have regulations that include the mandatory purchase of flood insurance.
+This layer is useful when working on a national scale, but when you're looking at a relatively small area, like Houston, 30 meters can be the difference of an entire building.

 Next, you'll add the evacuation zones layer.

-- In the project pane, uncheck USA Flood Risk (Mature Support) to turn it off.
+- In the project pane, uncheck USA Flood Hazard Areas to turn it off.

 - On the ribbon, click Add Data and choose Web Maps and Layers.

 - In the search bar, clear the existing text, paste the URL for a web map of evacuation zones in Houston. (https://services2.arcgis.com/j80Jz20at6Bi0thr/arcgis/rest/services/Harris_County_Hurricane_Evacuation_Zones/MapServer), and press Enter.